 Let’s cut to the chase: this pandemic has been hard.
 The stress and uncertainty that’s come with COVID-19 have taken a massive toll on our mental health.
 Now, more than ever, it’s important to take a step back and check in with yourself.

-Here at Prairie Health, we’ve been busy supporting our members throughout this crisis.
+Here at Prairie Health, we’ve been busy supporting our clients throughout this crisis.
 Along the way, we’ve learned a few self-care ideas that we wanted to share.
 We hope that these bites provide you some solace as you navigate through these crazy times.

 Try and move your body for at least 15 minutes every day.
 This doesn’t have to be a traditional workout.
 You can try: